-The Spotlight Diagnostic Server (by default) uses Extended Events to collect data from monitored SQL Server instances (SQL Server 2008 and above).
+The Spotlight Diagnostic Server (by default) uses Extended Events to collect data from monitored SQL Server instances (above SQL Server 2008).
 The data is used by:

 - SQL Server | Workload Analysis Drilldown